Polani-Keerthi-Varshini/Polani-Keerthi-Varshini/README.md

 # 💫 About Me:
 Hello there!
-I'm Keerthi Polani, a tech enthusiast with a passion for coding . <br>I have experience in Python and Django.<br>I am currently learning machine learning to broaden my skill set and explore new technologies.<br>Let’s connect, collaborate, and inspire one another!<br>Feel free to reach out if you have any questions or if you'd like to collaborate!
+I'm Keerthi Polani, a tech enthusiast with a passion for coding . <br>I work on developing web applications using Python and Django.<br>I am currently learning machine learning to broaden my skill set and explore new technologies.<br>Let’s connect, collaborate, and inspire one another!<br>Feel free to reach out if you have any questions or if you'd like to collaborate!

 ## 🌐 Socials: